concierge/Concierge/doc/AdminControls.md

 }
 ```

 For example, if you had the users "foo" and "bar". "foo" should be able to shutdown and update, but "bar" should only be able to update.
-The following configuration would acheive that (there are many ways of acheiving the same goal):
+The following configuration would achieve that (there are many ways of acheiving the same goal):
 ```json
 {
     "admin": {